AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/rule-editor-core-components.md

 #### Aangepaste functies in regeleditor {#custom-functions}

-U kunt douanefuncties in uw regelredacteur ook gebruiken.
+Naast de functies die buiten de box vallen, zoals *Som van* die zijn vermeld in **Uitvoer functies**, kunt u douanefuncties in uw regelredacteur ook gebruiken.
+De redacteur van de regel steunt syntaxis JavaScript ECMAScript 2019 voor manuscripten en douanefuncties.
 Raadpleeg het artikel voor instructies over het maken van aangepaste functies [Aangepaste functies in adaptieve Forms](/help/forms/create-and-use-custom-functions.md).

-Naast de functies die buiten de box vallen, zoals *Som van* die onder Uitvoer van Functies worden vermeld, kunt u douanefuncties schrijven die u vaak nodig hebt.
-Zorg ervoor dat de functie die u schrijft, vergezeld gaat van de `jsdoc` boven.
+<!--

+Ensure that the function you write is accompanied by the `jsdoc` above it.
+Adaptive Form supports the various [JavaScript annotations for custom functions](/help/forms/create-and-use-custom-functions.md#js-annotations).

+For more information, see [jsdoc.app](https://jsdoc.app/).

-Begeleidend `jsdoc` is vereist:
+Accompanying `jsdoc` is required:

-* Als u aangepaste configuratie en beschrijving wilt
-* Omdat er meerdere manieren zijn om een functie in te declareren `JavaScript,` Met opmerkingen kunt u de functies bijhouden.

-De redacteur van de regel steunt syntaxis JavaScript ES2015 voor manuscripten en douanefuncties.
-Zie voor meer informatie [jsdoc.app](https://jsdoc.app/).
+* If you want custom configuration and description
+* Because there are multiple ways to declare a function in `JavaScript,` and comments let you keep a track of the functions.

-Ondersteund `jsdoc` tags:
+Supported `jsdoc` tags:

-* **Persoonlijk**
+* **Private**
-Syntaxis: `@private`
+  Syntax: `@private`
-Een functie van het type private is niet opgenomen als een aangepaste functie.
+  A private function is not included as a custom function.

-* **Naam**
+* **Name**
-Syntaxis: `@name funcName <Function Name>`
-Alternatief `,` u kunt gebruiken: `@function funcName <Function Name>` **of** `@func` `funcName <Function Name>`.
+  Syntax: `@name funcName <Function Name>` Alternatively `,` you can use: `@function funcName <Function Name>` **or** `@func` `funcName <Function Name>`.
-  `funcName` is de naam van de functie (geen spaties toegestaan).
+  `funcName` is the name of the function (no spaces allowed).
-  `<Function Name>` is de weergavenaam van de functie.
+  `<Function Name>` is the display name of the function.

 * **Parameter**
-Syntaxis: `@param {type} name <Parameter Description>` U kunt ook het volgende gebruiken: `@argument` `{type} name <Parameter Description>` **of** `@arg` `{type}` `name <Parameter Description>`.
+  Syntax: `@param {type} name <Parameter Description>` Alternatively, you can use: `@argument` `{type} name <Parameter Description>` **or** `@arg` `{type}` `name <Parameter Description>`.
-Geeft parameters weer die door de functie worden gebruikt.
-Een functie kan meerdere parametertags hebben, één tag voor elke parameter in de volgorde waarin deze voorkomt.
-  `{type}` vertegenwoordigt parametertype.
-Toegestane parametertypen zijn:
+  Shows parameters used by the function.
+A function can have multiple parameter tags, one tag for each parameter in the order of occurrence.
+  `{type}` represents parameter type.
+Allowed parameter types are:

     1. string
-   1. getal
+    2. number
-   1. boolean
+    3. boolean
-   1. bereik
+    4. scope
-   1. string[]
+    5. string[]
-   1. getal[]
+    6. number[]
-   1. boolean[]
+    7. boolean[]
-   1. date
+    8. date
-   1. date[]
+    9. date[]
-   1. array
+    10. array
-   1. object
+    11. object

-  `scope` verwijst naar een speciaal globals object dat wordt geleverd door de runtime voor formulieren.
-Het moet de laatste parameter zijn en is niet zichtbaar aan de gebruiker in de regelredacteur.
-U kunt bereik gebruiken om toegang te krijgen tot leesbare formulier- en veldproxyobjecten voor het lezen van eigenschappen, gebeurtenissen die de regel hebben geactiveerd en een set functies om het formulier te bewerken.

-  `object` type wordt gebruikt om leesbaar veldobject in parameter door te geven aan een aangepaste functie in plaats van de waarde door te geven.

-  Alle parametertypen worden in een van de bovenstaande categorieën ingedeeld.
-Geen wordt niet ondersteund.
-Selecteer een van de bovenstaande typen.
-Typen zijn niet hoofdlettergevoelig.
-Spaties zijn niet toegestaan in de parameternaam.
-Parameterbeschrijving kan meerdere woorden bevatten.
+   `scope` refers to a special globals object which is provided by forms runtime.
+It must be the last parameter and is not be visible to the user in the rule editor.
+You can use scope to access readable form and field proxy object to read properties, event which triggered the rule and a set of functions to manipulate the form.

+   `object` type is used to pass readable field object in parameter to a custom function instead of passing the value.

+   All parameter types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Types are not case-sensitive.
+Spaces are not allowed in the parameter name.
+Parameter description can have multiple words.

-* **Optionele parameter**
+* **Optional Parameter**
-Syntaxis: `@param {type=} name <Parameter Description>` U kunt ook het volgende gebruiken: `@param {type} [name] <Parameter Description>` Standaard zijn alle parameters verplicht.
-U kunt een parameter optioneel markeren door `=` in het type van de parameter of door de naam van de parameter tussen vierkante haken te plaatsen.
+Syntax: `@param {type=} name <Parameter Description>` Alternatively, you can use: `@param {type} [name] <Parameter Description>` By default all parameters are mandatory.
+You can mark a parameter optional by adding `=` in type of the parameter or by putting param name in square brackets.

-  Laten we bijvoorbeeld declareren `Input1` als optionele parameter:
+   For example, let us declare `Input1` as optional parameter:
     * `@param {type=} Input1`
     * `@param {type} [Input1]`

-* **Retourtype**
+* **Return Type**
-Syntaxis: `@return {type}`
+  Syntax: `@return {type}`
-U kunt ook `@returns {type}`.
+  Alternatively, you can use `@returns {type}`.
-Voegt informatie over de functie toe, zoals zijn doel.
-{type} vertegenwoordigt het terugkeertype van de functie.
-Toegestane retourtypen zijn:
+  Adds information about the function, such as its objective.
+  {type} represents the return type of the function.
+Allowed return types are:

     1. string
-   2. getal
+    2. number
     3. boolean
     4. string[]
-   5. getal[]
+    5. number[]
     6. boolean[]
     7. date
     8. date[]
     9. array
     10. object

-  Alle andere retourneringstypen worden in een van de bovenstaande categorieën ingedeeld.
-Geen wordt niet ondersteund.
-Selecteer een van de bovenstaande typen.
-De types van terugkeer zijn niet case-sensitive.

-<!--
+  All other return types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Return types are not case-sensitive.

 **Adding a custom function**

 For example, you want to add a custom function which calculates area of a square.
 Side length is the user input to the custom function, which is accepted using a numeric box in your form.
 The calculated output is displayed in another numeric box in your form.
 To add a custom function, you have to first create a client library, and then add it to the CRX repository.